amirongit/notecode/elasticsearchInAction.md

 2. chosen shard holds the given document in its heap memory buffer
     - this is done to avoid frequent IO operations
 3. after refresh signal is issued by lucene
-    - buffered docuemnts will be collected into segments
+    - buffered documents will be collected into segments
-    - segments contain inverted indices & docuemnts themselves
+    - segments contain inverted indices & documents themselves
     - segments are immutable
 4. data is written to the FS cache & then commited to the physical disk
     - documents can be searched & accessed in this step